Studying Law Shouldn't Be That Hard, Right?

-- You can get away by being good at English during exams.
+- You can "fake it" by being good at English.

 - Common sense is all you need.

-- Working a job while studying law will work as long as you manage your time wisely.
+- Having a job while studying law only requires time management.

 Being an avid reader will not make studying law any easier.
-Having reading as a hobby may help transition you into law school reading habits, however, reading for law school compared to reading for fun—or even compared to reading to find general information –is on a different tier.
+Having reading as a hobby may help transition you into law school reading habits, but reading for law school compared to reading for fun—or even compared to reading to find general information—–is on a different tier.

 The sooner you accept the fact that you will never be able to cover all the reading by yourself, the faster your transition from normal human into law student will be.

-Again, as I said a bit differently on the second wrong assumption above, you can’t bullshit your way out of a situation by spewing enough good English words.
+Again, you can’t bullshit your way out of a situation by spewing enough good English words.

-This is only a partially wrong assumption, because I’ve known people who’ve been able to make the studying-while-working routine work wonders.
+This is only a partially wrong assumption, because I’ve known people who’ve been able to successfully do the studying-while-working routine.
 There was even a topnotcher recently, who came from a provincial school, and studied law while working full-time.
 Schools shouldn’t discriminate against working students, but neither should they treat them any differently than full-time students.